The PIBO Board

 Assistant Field Co-ordinators

-In 2022, PIBO is employing two seasonal Assistant Field Coordinators to assist our Field Supervisor, Sumiko Onishi, with research, fieldwork, data management, volunteer supervision, and Pelee Island education programs.
+Each year PIBO employs two seasonal Assistant Field Coordinators to assist our Field Supervisor, Sumiko Onishi, with research, fieldwork, data management, volunteer supervision, and Pelee Island education programs.
 During the field season, the assistants live on Pelee Island at the PIBO staff cottage.

 The job requires that an assistant be an experienced field birder, able to identify 75-95% of the majority of species found in the Great Lakes region by sight and sound.
 Ideally, they have previous bird-banding experience, with more than 5,000 birds banded, and familiarity with the Canadian Migration Monitoring Network, the Great Lakes Marsh Monitoring Program, and the North American Breeding Bird Survey (BBS).